leahwilliams1315/meta-marketplace/README.md

 ## Core Features

-- **Authentication**: Clerk-based authentication system
+- **Authentication**: Clerk-based authentication system for user management.
-- **Marketplace Management**: Create and manage marketplaces with owner/member roles
+- **Marketplace Management**: Create and manage marketplaces with owner/member roles.
+Marketplaces can be created, edited, and managed by authorized users.
+Owners can manage members and products.
-- **Product Management**: List and manage products within marketplaces
+- **Product Management**: List and manage products within marketplaces.
+Artisans can add, update, and delete products within their marketplaces.
-- **Payments**: Stripe Connect integration for marketplace payments
+- **Payments**: Stripe Connect integration for marketplace payments.
+Stripe Connect Standard accounts are used to handle payments between buyers and sellers.
+- **Purchase Requests**: Allow artisans to sell request-based items, with approval workflow.
+Artisans can approve or reject purchase requests, enabling a more customized sales process.

 ## Technical Stack